simoxsimo/Ruby-Project-2-Enumerable-Methods/README.md

 Extra methods added to bypass rubocop complexity conventions

-Rubocop: disabled for module number of lines (exeeds 100 lines) & for my_map methode length
+"Rubocop: disabled" for module number of lines (exeeds 100 lines) & for my_map method length
 ```
 ## Built with
 <ul>